yeela8g/Yesh-Chat-WEB-App/README.md

 For the parallel Android application, please visit the repository [here](https://github.com/yeela8g/Yesh-Chat-Mobile-App).

 ---
-**Thank you for using the Yesh-Chat Web Application!
-We hope you enjoy the messaging experience it offers!** :pray:
+**Thank you for using the Yesh-Chat Web Application! hope you enjoy the messaging experience it offers!** :pray: